stefanor/talks/slides.md

 * Strongly typed with defined semantics
 * Hold a set of similar artifacts
 * E.g. debian:archive, debian:suite, debian:environments.
-* Can also hold bare-data JSON objects
+* Can also hold bare-data JSON objects:

     * Configuration
-    * Promises
+    * Promises for artifacts coming soon

+# Presenter Notes

+We skimmed over environments when we looked at the artifact.
+Debusine has a collection of build environments, updated daily, that we can use.

+Describe collections.

 ---

 # Lookups

 * Finds one or many items in a collection by attributes
-* Can be specified as a string or dictionary
+* Can be specified as a string:

+    `bookworm@debian:suite/src2_2.0`

+* Or dictionary:

+    <pre><code>
+    collection: debian/trixie
+    child_type: artifact
+    category: debian:binary-package
+    data__package: libc6
+    data__version: "2.37-15"
+    </code></pre>

 * Or even just bare artifact IDs.

+# Presenter Notes

+The environment was found using a lookup into the `debian` environments collection for an `unstable` tarball.
+Under the hood, restrictions for a tarball suitable for `unshare` would have been added.

+Describe collections.

 ---